Jollyproxi/Aurora/README.md

 It's just a start for the next iteration...

+... which is continued as a web based tool at [https://github.com/swdriessen/starlights](https://github.com/swdriessen/starlights)

 ## Getting Started

 You can build the project and run the tests as follows: